Teach Me

 • Floaters after trauma to the eye

-Light flashes or shadows could be signs of a retinal tear or retinal detachment.
+Light flashes or shadows could be signs of a retinal tear or detached retina.
 You should seek care right away—an ophthalmologist can perform an eye exam, dilate your eye to look for damage and perform laser treatment or surgery if necessary.
-Acting quickly can increase your odds of preserving your vision.
+Acting quickly and seeing an eye doctor can increase your odds of preserving your vision.

 Diabetes or eye injury can also cause eye floaters that stem from inflammation or bleeding in the eye, and they need to be evaluated and treated.